kennywall/import-test/_posts/2008-03-18-legal-rights-involved-with-photography.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I enjoy taking pictures of anything and everything.I am always curious about the legal rights of taking pictures of people and places.I just read a great post called Photography and The Law: Know Your Rights which contained the The Ten Legal Commandments of Photography.It has great information about some common misconceptions surrounding the legalities of taking pictures of people and places.</p>
+{% include JB/setup %}<p>I enjoy taking pictures of anything and everything.
+I am always curious about the legal rights of taking pictures of people and places.I just read a great post called Photography and The Law: Know Your Rights which contained the The Ten Legal Commandments of Photography.It has great information about some common misconceptions surrounding the legalities of taking pictures of people and places.</p>
 <center><p><a href="http://apievangelist.com/2008/03/18/legal-rights-involved-with-photography/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>